 You are encouraged to personalize your room in ways that satisfy you and your roommate and comply with maintenance and safety standards.
 It is usually best to wait until you arrive before buying all the things you may want to use.
 Ideas about room designs and sources of materials, posters, etc. are easy to get from other residents and local stores.
 As you envision how you want your new space to be, here are some things to keep in mind:

 Every student room has a central room light, blinds/curtains on the window and a wastebasket.
 Additionally, each resident has a wood loft with a mattress and mattress cover, a desk and chair, hanging closet space, dresser drawers and a recycling container.

-Every student room has a cable connection.
+Most student rooms have a cable connection (rooms in the renovated portion of Noehren Hall do not have cable service within the student rooms).
 Mediacom cable services include basic and expanded channel selections, as well as TV Everywhere.
 Once on campus, residents may purchase additional digital programming by contacting Mediacom directly.
 To access cable in your room, your tv must be digital-ready.
 If you do not have a digital tv, you will need to bring a converter box or you can rent one through Mediacom.